-If you’re a first-time landlord or timid about the entire screening process, MilitaryByOwner has you covered.
+If you’re a first-time, unexpected landlord or timid about the entire screening process, MilitaryByOwner has you covered.
 Start here for help identifying the best tenants for your rental!

 How Landlords Can Screen to Find the Best Tenants

 Successful tenant screening often starts with old-fashioned, friend-of-a-friend, or word of mouth references.
-Putting the word on the street, especially in high demand neighborhoods, will likely snag a serious and probably military related renter, especially if the house is listed on MilitaryByOwner.
+However, putting the word on the street, especially in high-demand neighborhoods, will likely snag a serious and probably military-related renter, especially if the house is listed on MilitaryByOwner.
 On our site, you’ll have the ability to list your advertisement with a wealth of high quality pictures to show the best features of your house.

-Since technology moves pretty quickly, announcing an open rental on your neighborhood’s or closest base Facebook or Nextdoor page will get the shares moving lightning fast.
-More often than not, renters moving into the neighborhood will also send an ISO shout-out to the local group pages.
-“Does anyone know of a 3-bedroom rental coming up near Fort Hood?”
+Since technology moves pretty quickly, announcing the MilitaryByOwner ad on your neighborhood's Facebook page or the closest base's social media group will get the shares moving lightning fast.
+More often than not, renters moving into the area will also send an ISO shout-out to the local group pages, for instance, “Does anyone know of a 3-bedroom rental coming up near Fort Hood?”

-Military families love to help other military members, so the request will surely suss out some leads.
-Plus, there’s a good chance a friend-of-a-friend connection will be made during the getting to know you phase of potential tenant screening.
+Military families love to help other military members, so the request will surely garner some leads.
+Plus, there’s a good chance a friend-of-a-friend connection is made during the getting to know you phase of potential tenant screening.
 It’s always better to at least know a little something about the folks living in your house before signing the rental agreement.

-After a few possible candidates have filled out the initial questionnaire you’ve provided (at a minimum name, contact numbers, possible lease dates), it’s time to bring in some investigative tools to make sure your property is lived in ,by reasonable and responsible adults.
+After a few possible candidates fill out the initial questionnaire you’ve provided (at a minimum: name, contact numbers, potential lease dates), it’s time to bring in some investigative tools to ensure reasonable and responsible adults live in your property.

 Take a look at TransUnion SmartMove’s description (you can sign up for free and then use pay-as-you-go rental screening services):